 The Board must approve all bank accounts opened or established in the District's or a District school's name or with the District's Federal Employer Identification Number.
-All checks issued by the School District must be signed by the Treasurer, except that checks from an account containing student activity funds must be signed by two signatories.
+All checks issued by the School District must be signed by the Treasurer, except that checks from accounts containing student activity funds or fiduciary funds and checks from revolving accounts must be signed by two signatories and/or their respective account custodians.